 Generic Launcher

-(currently implemented here for unix and here for windows) executable, read their own configuration files, find out locations of additional clusters and pass --clusters /pathto/nb4.0:/pathto/ide4:/pathto/enterprise7
+The$nbplatform cluster is guaranteed to contain $nbplatform/lib/nbexec executable that is supposed to be used by final products.
+Example: The NetBeans IDE product should provide its own executable /usr/bin/netbeans which will locate the $nbplatform/lib/nbexec (currently implemented here for unix and here for windows) executable, read their own configuration files, find out locations of additional clusters and pass --clusters /pathto/nb4.0:/pathto/ide4:/pathto/enterprise7 and --userdir $HOME/.myproductuserdir to it.

 Configuring the Launcher